 What to Expect After the Completion of Your Brain Tumor MRI

-One of our radiologists will begin interpreting your results almost immediately at the conclusion of your MRI.
-He or she will then complete a detailed report and forward it to the doctor who referred you to American Health Imaging within 24 hours.
+A radiologist will interpret your results after your MRI.* He or she will then complete a detailed report and forward it to the doctor who referred you to American Health Imaging.
 Your doctor will initiate contact with you to discuss the results.

 Visiting one of our imaging centers can save you significant money and time.
 If you need a brain tumor MRI, request an appointment today.